NHL on CBS: Coverage

-In 1970, Pat Summerall and then Boston Bruins' television announcer Don Earle did a short post-game segment from inside the team's dressing room at the end of CBS' coverage of the fourth (and what turned out to be the final game) of the 1970 Stanley Cup Finals.
+In 1970, Pat Summerall and then Boston Bruins' television announcer Don Earle did a short post-game segment from inside the team's dressing room at the end of CBS' coverage of the fourth (and what turned out to be the final game) of the 1970 Stanley Cup Final.
 WSBK-TV, which was the Bruins' television flagship at the time, simulcast the CBS coverage and did a longer post-game locker-room segment after CBS' coverage ended.
 After Bobby Orr scored the championship-winning goal after just 40 seconds, so the story went, Summerall turned to Bobby's father, Doug Orr (who was reportedly, too nervous to go back to his seat from the Bruins' dressing room for the start of overtime) and yelled over the crowd in the stands above "Mr. Orr, your son has scored and Boston has won the Stanley Cup!"
 Doug Orr is said to have told Summerall, "I know Boston scored, but we didn't see it!
 What makes you think my son scored?"
 Summerall supposedly replied, "Because they wouldn't be yelling this loudly if Esposito had scored!"

 On January 31, 1971, CBS was scheduled to carry a game between the Boston Bruins and St. Louis Blues, a rematch of the 1970 Finals.
 The game was to begin at 2 p.m.
 Eastern Time, but NASA announced that the Apollo 14 lunar-landing mission would be launched that afternoon at 3:23 p.m.
 Eastern Time.
 CBS decided to air the first period of the game live, then switch to news coverage once the first period ended (at approximately 2:30 p.m.
 Eastern Time).
 At about 4:30 p.m.
 Eastern Time, after the launch coverage was due to end, CBS would show the second and third periods of the game on tape delay.
 But the launch was delayed for over a half-hour, and after the launch took place, CBS had no time to show the rest of the game on tape.
 The theme music that CBS employed during this period bore similarities to the song "Sounds" by Hot Butter.